GreyRook/code-with-style/docs/review/index.md

 *Adjustment Grey Rook:*
 *The developer presents the reviewer his piece of code.*

+### When to do Code Reviews?

+It’s encouraged to do code reviews every day, and it’s up to the developer when to do so.

+However, you have take a look at the available MRs and review some (if applicable) at least once before starting a new ticket.

+This way we reduce the number of tasks that are almost finished by merging them, or pass them back to the developer to work on the review comments.

 ## See Also {#seealso}

 -   [How To Do A Code Review](reviewer/): A detailed guide for code reviewers.